dimxy/doc-dev/cc-heir-tokens.md

 Later some token amount might be transferred to another public key via a token transaction.
 Such token transactions will always have an opreturn with tokenid in with which the transaction is marked as token tx.

-Current token balance of a pubkey is actually a value calculated for all its token utxos.
+The current token balance of a pubkey is a value calculated for all its token utxos.
 A token utxo has some value and the token eval code (EVAL_TOKENS) cryptocondition in the scriptPubKey.

 There is a Tokens cc contract which is reponsible for validation of token tx.
 This validation is triggered when a token tx spending another token utxo, with token eval code in its vins, is added to the asset chain.

-Tokens may be used with other cc contracts, for this such a contract eval code (for instance, EVAL_ASSETS) is also added to token vouts, which provides that this contract validation is triggered for token tx, too.
+Tokens may be used with other cc contracts, for this such a contract eval code (for instance, EVAL_ASSETS) is also added to token vouts, which provides that both Tokens contract and this contract validation functions are executed when such a vout is being spent.

 Tokens could be fungible and non-fungible.